toobakhullat21/portfolio/README.md

 # Selected projects in data science, maching learning and statistical analysis
 ---
 ## School finder system
 According to a 2021 survey, many parents often struggle finding the right school for their children that meets all their needs.
-In this project I built a recommender system using XGBoost classifier and a user interface to satisfy practicality and a seamless user experience. (more description to follow soon)
+In this project I built a recommender system using XGBoost classifier and a user interface to satisfy practicality and provide a seamless user experience. (more description to follow soon)

  <a href="https://github.com/toobakhullat21/school-finder">View code on GitHub</a>